xiaohehu/Data-structure-with-C-homework/README.md

 ##Homework 4:
 Get 10 nouns and 10 verbs, using rand() to create a sentence in format "The [noun1] [verb] [noun2].".

+##Homework 5:
+Create balanced binary tree by using binary insertion.